 A Dazzling Celebration of Ice and Art

 Summer isn’t the only time of year to book an unforgettable, international getaway.
 The Annual Ice and Snow Festival in Harbin, China attracts thousands of visitors from around the globe during their month-long celebration of all things snow and ice.
 The celebration begins in early January and lasts a month or more, depending on weather conditions.
 The Harbin Ice Festival originated from an annual ice lantern tradition dating back to the early 1900’s.
-Today the festival features record-breaking sculptures made entirely of ice or snow, which dazzle spectators in the morning sunlight.
+Today the festival features record-breaking sculptures made entirely of ice or snow.
+These displays dazzle spectators in the morning sunlight.
 At night, colorful neon lights illuminate the displays.

 Where is Harbin, China?

 Harbin, meaning a place for drying fishing nets, is the capital city of China’s northernmost province, Heilóngjiang.
 While it was originally just a small fishing village in the 1800’s, Harbin began to gain major cultural and economic influence when it allowed a line off of the Trans-Siberian Railway to be extended through it.
 Today, Harbin has grown to a population of over 10 million residents.
 The city offers a unique blend of Chinese and European culture, architecture, and cuisine.
 Favorite local dishes include smoked red sausage, sweet and sour pork and stewed chicken with mushrooms.
 Russian influence has popularized novelties such as dalieba, a round Russian bread reminiscent of sourdough, and kvass, a sour, fermented drink made from brown bread.